ZviMelkman/cyberz_pro/_posts/2026-06-17-cmmc-poam-eligibility.md

 ![Graphic showing the two numbers that decide a Conditional CMMC cert: a score floor where MET must reach 88 of 110 leaving a 22-point cushion, and a 180-day closeout clock confirmed by a C3PAO after which conditional status expires.](/blog/images/3-cmmc-poam-180-day-margin-timeline.png)

 This is also where an accurate SPRS score matters.
 The number you self-report is a representation to the government, and the gap between a generous self-score and a real one is exactly the kind of misstatement the Department of Justice has pursued under the False Claims Act.
-We covered how a SPRS score functions as a legal statement, not an IT metric, in {% raw %}{% post_url 2026-06-10-nist-800-171-sprs-score %}{% endraw %}.
+We covered how a SPRS score functions as a legal statement, not an IT metric, in [why your SPRS score is a legal statement]({% post_url 2026-06-10-nist-800-171-sprs-score %}).

 ## The 180-day clock